MicrosoftDocs/azure-docs/articles/app-service/app-service-environment/network-info.md

 ### Customer DNS ###

-If the virtual network is configured with a customer-defined DNS server, the tenant workloads use it.
+If the VNet is configured with a customer-defined DNS server, the tenant workloads use it.
 The ASE still needs to communicate with Azure DNS for management purposes.

-If the virtual network is configured with a customer DNS on the other side of a VPN, the DNS server must be reachable from the subnet that contains the ASE.
+If the VNet is configured with a customer DNS on the other side of a VPN, the DNS server must be reachable from the subnet that contains the ASE.

 <a name="portaldep"></a>

 ## Portal dependencies ##

-In addition to the functional dependencies that an ASE has, a few extra items are related to the portal experience.
+In addition to the ASE functional dependencies, there are a few extra items related to the portal experience.
 Some of the capabilities in the Azure portal depend on direct access to _SCM site_.
 For every app in the Azure App Service, there are two URLs.
 The first URL is to access your app.
 The second URL is to access the SCM site, which is also called the _Kudu console_.
 Some of the features that use the SCM site include:

 -   Web jobs
 -   Functions